Applied? Here are the next stages if you show you have what it takes.

 Stage 2: Placement

 You’ll be offered a place on the Team Up programme, and after attending your Induction, will shortly after receive confirmation of your specific school placement.

 Stage 3: Training and Induction

 You will undertake training delivered by Team Up staff to equip you with all that you need to know to be an effective and inspiring leader in the classroom.
 You'll have the chance to meet and network with other volunteers on our leadership programme, and our committee members.
 Firstly, you'll need to attend an Induction Day to be eligible to be placed in one of our schools.
 At the Induction Day, you'll learn more about the Team Up programme, learn how to manage your pupils, and be trained on how to use the Team Up curriculum.
-There are a number of Induction Days happening over the year, and you can attend any induction prior to a programme start:
+There are a number of Induction Days happening over the year, and you'll find out the next dates at your interview.